pierogis/pierogis/README.md

 This function increases the r, g, and b of every pixel by `self.brighten` then divides them each by `self.scale`.

 Numpy operations can be pretty fast if you can keep them vectorized.
 This means try to avoid looping over the columns and rows of an array.

+## acknowledgements

+The original python [pixelsort](https://github.com/satyarth/pixelsort) package inspired this package.
+While the underlying [algorithm](https://github.com/kimasendorf/ASDFPixelSort) of that package and of `sort` in this one is supposed to be functionally the same, details of the implementation differ, and it makes up just part of this package.